SubramanyamSahoo/Subramanyam-Sahoo.github.io/README.md

-## Special Note - Currently I am more focused into "AI safety and Alignment"
+## Special Note - Currently I am more focused into "AI safety and Alignment" .

-## I will be exploring more into JAX for deep learning ,Knowledge Graphs for reasoning.
+## I will be exploring more into LLM Evals and Scalable Oversight, JAX for deep learning , Knowledge Graphs for reasoning and AI Governance .

 ## Currently Learning :